 ESSENTIALS2™

-From groundwork to saddle: developing independent seat and communication
+From groundwork to the saddle: developing an independent seat and effective communication under saddle

-Essentials2™ is a 250-hour course that takes you from groundwork into the saddle.
-You develop an independent seat, learn basic aids and progress from lunging to riding walk and trot.
-Includes 125 hours of one-on-one instruction and 125 hours of independent practice.
-Essentials1™ completion required.
+Essentials2™ is a 250-hour programme guiding you from groundwork into ridden work.
+You will develop an independent seat, learn the fundamental aids and progress from lunge lessons to confidently and competently mastering the three gaits.
+The course includes 125 hours of individual instruction and 125 hours of independent practice.
+Completion of Essentials1™ is required.

 €13,750 excluding VAT